-We now evaluate the set of heuristics that involve fixing a certain percentage of the nets after the first iteration.
+We now evaluate the set of heuristics that involve fixing the routing trees for a certain percentage of the nets after the first iteration.
 The graphs in Figure 9 show the results for fixing nets based on their bounding box area.
 The x-axis shows the percentage of the total nets that are fixed after the first iteration.
 The y-axis shows the scaled values of the tree property we wish to evaluate.
-The three tree properties we focus on are wire-length, edge overflow (as a percentage of the total number of edges) and maximum edge congestion, also known as maximum routing density (MRD).
-We scale each y-value to the reference value which occurs when we fix 0% of the nets.
+The three tree properties we focus on are wire-length, edge overflow

+(as a percentage of the total number of edges) and maximum edge congestion, also known as maximum routing density (MRD).
+We scale each y-value to the reference value which occurs when we fix none of the nets.
 We can make several observations from these graphs.
 First, we can see that for almost all instances, the wire-length is inversely related to the percentage of nets we fix.
 This is intuitive as in the first iteration, the nets will be short.
 As we progress throughout the algorithm, the nets grow in length to detour around congested areas.
 If we fix nets after the first iteration, these nets will not grow in length.
 However, we must be careful as fixing too many nets will cause congested edges that can never be feasible.
 This is illustrated in Figure 9(e).
 We can see that as we fix too many nets, we have edges that are very highly congested.
 It should also be noted that in Figure 9(c), we see that fixing nets does reduce the total number of infeasible edges.
 On average, it appears that the 50% to 70% range is optimal for reducing the total number of overflowed edges.

-Another heuristic used for fixing nets was the sum of bounding box dimensions.
-Figures 9(b),9(d), and 9(f) illustrate the results of these tests.
+Another considered heuristic is based on fixing routing trees for nets with small sums of bounding box dimensions.
+Figures 9(b), 9(d), and 9(f) illustrate the results of these tests.
 For our benchmark set, this heuristic appears to work well at reducing the number of infeasible edges, however the results for reducing the wire-length were mixed.
 We can see that fixing too many nets indeed reduces the wire-length, but we pay the price in terms of feasibility.
 We see that fixing 80% or more of the nets causes some edges to be highly congested.
 This is seen in Figure 9(f).

-Our final results in Figures 10 and 11 show tables comparing our best results to that of another concurrent router.
-The other router uses and ILP based algorithm proposed in [29].
-The column "WL Lower Bound" represents the best possible wire-length if we ignore edge capacities.
-That is, if the optimal SMT is chosen to route each net.
-GeoSteiner v3.1 is used to find optimal SMT's [9].
+Our final results in Figures 10 and 11 show tables comparing our results to that of another concurrent router, which uses an ILP based algorithm proposed in [29].
+The column "WL Lower Bound" represents the best possible wire-length if we ignore edge capacities, i.e., if the optimal MST is chosen to route each net regardless edge capacities.
+GeoSteiner v3.1 is used to find optimal MST's [28].
 In [29], they make the assumption that any net with 10 or more terminals may be ignored by the global router.
-In order to compare results, we also make this assumption.
+In order to compare results, we also make the same assumption.